 There is likely not a "one size fits all" solution to the inactivity epidemic.
 Therefore, we are trying to understand: How much activity can we get people to do?
 How much activity is necessary for specific health benefits?
 How do we design and build programs that help people be more active and exercise for life?

-If you are interested in learning more about our research, opportunities for collaborating or training opportunities, please contact Phillips at firstname.lastname@example.org.
+If you are interested in learning more about our research, opportunities for collaborating or training opportunities, please visit our website, exerciseandhealthlabnu.com, or contact Dr. Phillips at email@example.com.

 Impact of Chemotherapy on Activity Patterns in Breast Cancer Patients Undergoing Chemotherapy (IMPACT Study)

-This is a prospective observational study that uses three 10-day ecological momentary assessment “bursts” of data collection at the beginning, middle and end of chemotherapy to examine potential clinical (e.g., treatment dosage, treatment adherence), behavioral (e.g., self-efficacy, motivation) and psychosocial (e.g., fatigue, pain) determinants and outcomes of activity and sleep pattern changes during chemotherapy for breast cancer.
-This study is funded by the Lynn Sage Cancer Research Foundation.
-To learn more about the study and see if you qualify, please contact us at .
+This is a prospective observational study that uses three 10-day ecological momentary assessment “bursts” of data collection at the beginning, middle, and end of chemotherapy to examine potential clinical (e.g. treatment dosage, treatment adherence), behavioral (e.g. self-efficacy, motivation) and psychosocial (e.g. fatigue, pain) determinants and outcomes of activity and sleep pattern changes during chemotherapy for breast cancer.
+This study was supported by the Lynn Sage Cancer Research Foundation.

 Designing to optimize dissemination and implementation of a physical activity intervention in breast cancer survivors (Fit2Thrive)

-The primary purpose this study is to develop and test the feasibility and acceptability of technology supported physical activity intervention for breast cancer survivors using a patient-centered approach.
-The effects of the intervention on objectively-measured physical activity and quality of life indicators will be examined in a 12-week intervention with a 12-week follow-up period in a nationwide sample.
+The primary purpose of this study is to develop and test the feasibility and acceptability of a set of five social-cognitive theory-guided mHealth physical activity intervention components in breast cancer survivors using a patient-centered approach.
+The effects of the intervention components on objectively-measured physical activity and quality of life indicators will also be examined in a 12-week intervention using multiphase optimization strategy (MOST) methodology whereby each component will be turned “on” or “off” in half of the sample.
 This study is funded by The National Cancer Institute (K07CA196840).
-We are not currently recruiting for this study.
-To learn more about the study, please contact us at email@example.com.
+To learn more about the study, please contact us at firstname.lastname@example.org.

 Cancer to 5K Program Evaluation Study

-The purpose of this study is to examine potential pre- and post-participation changes in physical activity, motivation and patient reported outcomes including fatigue, depression, social isolation and self-esteem among participants in the Cancer to 5K program.
-The cancer to 5K program is a 12-week program that trains adolescent and young adult cancer survivors at eight sites across the U.S. to train for a 5K race.
-This study is funded by the National Institutes of Health's National Center for Advancing Translational Sciences (UL1TR001422).
-We are currently recruiting.
-To learn more about the study and see if you qualify, please contact us at .
+The purpose of this study is to examine potential pre- and post- participation changes in physical activity, motivation and patient reported outcomes including fatigue, depression, social isolation, and self-esteem among participants in the Cancer to 5K program.
+The Cancer to 5K program is a 12 week program which trains adolescent and young adult cancer survivors at 8 sites across the U.S. to train for a 5K race.
+This study was funded by the National Institutes of Health's National Center for Advancing Translational Sciences (UL1TR001422).

 Needs Assessment for Technology-Supported Lifestyle Interventions for Breast Cancer Survivors (Completed)

-This cross-sectional survey was conducted in the summer of 2015 to examine survivors’ (n=279) interest and preferences for technology-supported lifestyle interventions.
+This is a cross-sectional survey that was conducted in the summer of 2015 to examine survivors’ (n=279) interest and preferences for technology-supported lifestyle interventions.
 We also explored potential social cognitive determinants of sedentary behavior.
 This study was funded by the National Institutes of Health's National Center for Advancing Translational Sciences (UL1TR000150).

 Education & Training Opportunities